Care and nursing for people at home are services that are financed differently: The basic insurance of the health insurance…

 - 1% unemployment insurance (ALV)

-- from CHF 1,777.50 monthly salary individual BVG contributions, the amount of which depends on the employee’s gender, age and salary
+- From CHF 1792,50 CHF monthly salary individual pension fund (BVG) contributions, the amount of which depends on the employee’s gender, age and salary

 If your employee’s gross monthly wage is at least CHF 1,777.50 (or CHF 21,330 annually), the option of lump-sum taxation does not apply any longer.
 For Swiss nationals and foreigners with a C permit, the tax is then levied normally via the yearly tax return.
 However, in the case of foreign employees, you as employer are obliged to deduct withholding tax on the gross salary and settle it with the cantonal tax administration.